-In April 2019 there were at least 1370 live modern slavery policing operations in the UK – more than double the number of operations reported a year before.
-This is more than seven times the number of cases police were investigating in December 2016 (when recording of the number of live investigations began).
-Current cases were estimated to involve over 2200 victims and over 1800 suspects.
+In September 2019 there were at least 1588 live modern slavery policing operations in the UK – a 72% increase in the number of operations reported a year before.
+This is more than eight times the number of cases police were investigating in December 2016 (when recording of the number of live investigations began).
+Current cases were estimated to involve almost 2400 victims and over 1700 suspects.
 Sexual exploitation was the single biggest single exploitation type under investigation, closely followed by sexual exploitation.

 More victims protected:

-The number of potential victims protected and detected as a result of police activity continues to increase.
-Overall, the number of NRM and DTN referrals received by competent authorities continues to grow with greater public awareness and activity from partner agencies and in particular, local authorities.
+The number of potential victims protected as a result of police activity continues to increase.
+Overall, the number of NRM and DTN referrals received by police and other competent authorities continues to grow with greater public awareness and activity from partner agencies.
 (NRM and DTN referrals made by police and other "first responder" organisations indicate potential victims of modern slavery offences).

 Specialist training delivered:

 Forces are also able to increasingly deliver the own activity with a network of more than 150 trainers having been equipped to support the delivery of general awareness training locally.

-575 investigators trained in ABE interviewing skills for modern slavery cases
+575 investigators have been trained in ABE interviewing skills for modern slavery cases

 A series of CPD events provided additional input for officers in the use of ABE interview techniques in modern slavery cases, specifically in understanding the needs and vulnerabilities of MSHT victims.